Definitions and meanings:

 6. Balance on accounts

 Gross profit is a credit balance shown by the trading account whereas net profit is a credit balance shown by the profit and loss account.

 7. Measure of evaluation

-Gross Profit is a better measure for assessing the progress of the company whereas net profit exhibits the profitability of the company.
+Gross Profit is a better measure for assessing the progress of the company whereas net profit exhibits the true profitability of the company.

 Gross profit versus net profit – tabular comparison: